netcinematics/aPRYZMaGAMEa/src/meta_net/SCRIPTZ/TOKEN_TESTS/aWORDZa_2023_8_6.md

 ### How does is work?

-aWordza has a simplified_language_syntax, compared to English.
-It is more flexible, and more robust, to combine words together.
-There are many DESIGN_PRINCIPLES applied elegantly, to try ENHANCE_HUMAN_LANGUAGE to maximum level using tools.
+aWordza uses a simplified_language_syntax, called _Enhanced_English_.
+It is more flexible, and robust, to combine words together, and articulate_conceptz_exactly.
+Major aspects were improved, as syntax and naming convention, to reduce the complexities into simplicities.

+Future wordz, will detail the many design principles applied elegantly, to try ENHANCE_HUMAN_LANGUAGE to maximum level using tools.

-- From a technical standpoint, aWORDZa is just a loop over all words, and then a system for describing them exactly.
+- From a technical standpoint, aWORDZa is just a loop over all words, and then a system for describing them exactly in metadata.

 - From a design standpoint - it is a_GAME_of_WORDZ.

 Following the SIMPLIFIED_LANGUAGE_SYNTAX (naming-convention) - a_WORD_GAME of playing aWORDaGAMEa through aPRYZMaWORDZa.

-Where the PRIME_GOAL is clearest_reflection_of_actual_reality.
+> Where a goal is to fold_wordz_like_oragami, until we randomly arrive at, a_clearer_reflection_of_actual_reality.

+conzeptz_await_us, and aWORDZa folds them into existence before us, as a game.

 ---